PrO100mOl/python_labs/README.md

 class Stack:
-    """Simple LIFO stack based on a Python list."""

     def __init__(self, items: Iterable[Any] | None = None) -> None:
         self._data: list[Any] = list(items) if items is not None else []

     def push(self, item: Any) -> None:
-        """Place *item* on top of the stack.""" self._data.append(item)
+        self._data.append(item)

     def pop(self) -> Any:
-        """Remove and return the top element.

-        Raises:
-            IndexError: if the stack is empty.
-        """
         if not self._data:
             raise IndexError("Stack is empty")
         return self._data.pop()

     def peek(self) -> Any | None:
-        """Return the top element without removing it.

-        Returns ``None`` when the stack is empty.
-        """
         return self._data[-1] if self._data else None

     def is_empty(self) -> bool:
-        """Return ``True`` when the stack holds no elements.""" return not self._data
+        return not self._data

     def __len__(self) -> int:  # pragma: no cover - trivial